Skip to content

 Mount Rigi

-Mount Rigi is a mountain range in Central Switzerland, which is clearly visible from the city of Lucerne.
-This is a unique place, surrounded on three sides by lakes – Lucerne, Zug, and Lauerz.
-You can climb the mountain by cable car or by cogged railroad, and from the top, you will enjoy a stunning panoramic view.
+Mount Rigi is a mountain range in Central Switzerland, clearly visible from the city of Lucerne.
+This unique place is surrounded on three sides by lakes—Lucerne, Zug, and Lauerz.
+You can climb the mountain by cable car or cogged railroad, and from the top, you will enjoy a stunning panoramic view.

 There are regular shuttle buses to Mt.
-Riga; however, you can get to the cable car or if you are looking for a more exciting way, you can take a steamboat cruise that departs from the Lucerne city wharf.
-While visiting the mountain range, photographers will have a chance to take some incredibly picturesque and captivating shots!
+Riga; however, you can get to the cable car, or if you are looking for a more exciting way, you can take a steamboat cruise that departs from the Lucerne city wharf.
+While visiting the mountain range, photographers can take some incredibly picturesque and captivating shots!
 As for hikers, there is a fascinating and unforgettable ascent to the summit waiting for them!

 Lake Lucerne

 Lake Lucerne, AKA Lake of the Four Cantons, is a body of water of great beauty.
-The lake is surrounded by mountains on all sides and consists of four basins that are connected by narrow straits.
+Mountains on all sides surround the lake, consisting of four basins connected by narrow straits.
 In the 1880s, the coastal areas of Lucerne were redeveloped to make the most of the beauty of the local landscape.

 National Transport Museum